 This unit describes the skills and knowledge that are required to work safely at heights within the resources and infrastructure industries.
 It is appropriate for those who are working in operational roles where they are routinely required to perform work at heights.
-Pro Training Australia is not a Registered Training Organisation (RTO) but as your consultant, we can help you to meet your training needs.
+As your consultant, we can help you to meet your training needs.

 Work Safely At Heights